 - t The date that the tape was made and the date that was specified in the dump command are printed.
 A list of all of the i-numbers on the tape is also given. - r The tape is read and loaded into the file system specified in arguments.
 This should not be done lightly (see below). - x Each file on the tape is individually extracted into a file whose name is the file's i-number.
-If there are arguments, they are interpreted as i-numbers and only they are extracted. - f Read the dump from the next argument file instead of the tape. - i All read and checksum errors are reported, but will not cause termination. - w In conjunction with the x option, before each file is extracted, its i-number is typed out.
+If there are arguments, they are interpreted as i-numbers and only they are extracted. - c If the tape overflows, increment the last character of its name and continue on that drive.
+(Normally it asks you to change tapes.) - f Read the dump from the next argument file instead of the tape. - i All read and checksum errors are reported, but will not cause termination. - w In conjunction with the x option, before each file is extracted, its i-number is typed out.
 To extract this file, you must respond with y.